changhsinlee/changhsinlee.github.io/_posts/2019-12-27-python-package.md

 2. How to structure the project
 3. How to install from remote repository

-Let's turn your useful scripts into packages and share with others.
+Let's turn your Python code into packages and share with others.